Anthony Bourdain Net Worth

 In 2012, Bourdain left the Travel Channel after becoming frustrated with the organization's leadership.
 In 2013, CNN debuted Anthony Bourdain: Parts Unknown.
 This show followed the same formula as the previous cooking shows.
 He also acted as narrator for PBS' The Mind of a Chef and as a judge for Top Chef on numerous occasions.
 In addition, Bourdain had cameo roles on a variety of other shows, such as Miami Ink and The Simpsons.
 In 2015, Bourdain had a short cameo in the film The Big Short.

-More importantly, a closer look at Bourdain's will shows that he created a trust in 2016 that held the majority of his assets (image rights, future income, royalties).
-His will dictates that the beneficiary of this trust is his daughter.
 Wealthy people often use trusts that are completely separate from their wills, partly for privacy but mainly for tax advantages.
-Based on all of this information, an estimate of about $16 million is much more accurate compared to the previously reported amount of $1.2 million by many media sources.
+Based on all of this information, an estimate of $8 million is much more accurate compared to the $1.2 million that was reported by many media sources.

 |Date of Birth:||Jun 25, 1956 - Jun 8, 2018 (61 years old)|